 Our online self-help CBT course has been designed to teach you the fundamental tools and techniques of clinically proven Cognitive Behavioural Therapy without having to see a therapist.

 Structured over TEN, in-depth modules, this course will provide you everything you need to know to change the way you think about and experience your mental health problems from the comfort of your own home.

 Alternative Psychotherapies for the Fear of Clowns

 Although we generally recommend CBT for Coulrophobia, we also offer alternative psychotherapies for people preferring a different approach.

 Counselling which is less formally structured than CBT but still provides a safe and non-judgmental environment in which to discuss issues.
 Talking problems through with a skilled counsellor is often therapeutic in its own right.

 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Clowns

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Clowns prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Coulrophobia problems prior to commencing any psychotherapy programmes.